Ue (Cyrillic)

 Ue or Straight U (Ү ү; italics: Ү ү) is a letter of the Cyrillic script.
 It is a form of the Cyrillic letter U (У у У у) with a vertical, rather than diagonal, center line.
 Whereas a standard Cyrillic U resembles a lowercase Latin y, Ue instead uses the shape of a capital Latin Y, with each letter set higher or lower to establish its case.
 The lower case resembles the lower case of the Greek letter gamma.

-Ue is in used the alphabets of the Tuvan, Bashkir, Buryat, Kalmyk, Kazakh, Kyrgyz, Mongolian, Sakha, Turkmen, Tatar and other languages.
+Ue is in used the alphabets of the Tuvan, Bashkir, Buryat, Kalmyk, Kazakh, Kyrgyz, Mongolian, Sakha, Turkmen, Tatar, Azerbajiani and other languages.
 It commonly represents the front rounded vowels //y// and //ʏ// in most Turkic languages, except in Mongolian where it represents //u//.

 In Tuvan and Kyrgyz the Cyrillic letter can be written as a double vowel.